RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 The First Class Stateroom Called the Sheraton Room on the RMS Mauretania, 1907.

-The First Class Stateroom Called the Sheraton Room on the RMS Mauretania, 1907.
-GGA Image ID # 17acb85aa6
+The First Class Stateroom Called the Sheraton Room on the RMS Mauretania, 1907. | GGA Image ID # 17acb85aa6

 First Class Stateroom Called the Adams Room on the RMS Mauretania, 1907.

-First Class Stateroom Called the Adams Room on the RMS Mauretania, 1907.
-GGA Image ID # 17acc81f32
+First Class Stateroom Called the Adams Room on the RMS Mauretania, 1907. | GGA Image ID # 17acc81f32

 Eight Odds and Ends About First Class Life & Amenities

-1. Accommodations for the first-class passengers are provided amidships extending over five decks.
+1. Accommodations for the first-class passengers are provided amidships, extending over five decks.

-3. Aft of this is the gymnasium, fully equipped under the Zander system, alongside which is a botanical garden and a photographers' darkroom.
+3. Aft of this is the gymnasium, fully equipped under the Zander system, alongside a botanical garden and a photographers' darkroom.
 Amidships on the boat deck is the wireless telegraph room, and forward are the officers' quarters.

-7. The staterooms are large and well ventilated.
-In the first cabin, bedsteads take the place of berths.
-Many rooms contain dressing tables, desks, and chairs, in addition to the usual wardrobes and sofas.
+7. The staterooms are large and well-ventilated.
+In the first cabin, bedsteads replace berths.
+Many rooms contain dressing tables, desks, chairs, wardrobes, and sofas.
 A large number of rooms are arranged for one passenger.
 Each room is supplied with running hot and cold water.

 Luxurious First Class Stateroom.
 Uniformed Maid Shown in Background.

 Luxurious First Class Stateroom.
-Uniformed Maid Shown in Background.
-GGA Image ID # 17ace3f57e
+Uniformed Maid Shown in Background. | GGA Image ID # 17ace3f57e

 17 Other Facts About Being a Passenger at Sea circa 1910